FrostyCoolSlug/goxlr-obs-fader-sync/README.md

 Update the values prefixed `GOXLR_` with values related to the GoXLR utility.
 Unless you're doing something special, you should only need to update `GOXLR_CHANNEL`.

-The `Music` channel is the default on this app, but any of the following `ChannelName`s are acceptable (case sensitive):
+The `Music` channel is the default on this app, but any of the following `ChannelName`s are acceptable (case-sensitive):

     Mic
     LineIn